 Scotts Flat Lake

 Among the top summer getaways, Scotts Flat Lake stands out.
 Consistently ranked among California’s best lakes for paddling by various publications, it also hosts an annual Regatta and offers two campgrounds with hundreds of sites.
 If that isn’t enticing enough, the area near its shores boasts some of the finest mountain biking opportunities in the county.
-Both on and off the water this lake has some to offer everyone.
+Both on and off the water, this lake has something to offer everyone.

-Note: For summer 2024 be aware that Scotts Flat Lake water levels will drop significantly below average.
+Note: For summer 2025, be aware that Scotts Flat Lake water levels will drop significantly below average.
 For more information, see Damaged PG&E infrastructure impacts NID water supply – Nevada Irrigation District

 For more about this lake, check out our article: All There Is To Do At Scotts Flat Lake.